Symphony Orchestra of India: About the Orchestra

 Symphony Orchestra of India's chamber ensemble, along with the British conductor Robert Ames and violinist Galya Bisengalieva, performing in the open-air theatre at The Doon School, Dehradun in February 2017.

-The Symphony Orchestra of India (SOI), based at the National Centre for the Performing Arts (NCPA), Mumbai, is India's first and only professional orchestra.
+The Symphony Orchestra of India (SOI), based at the National Centre for the Performing Arts (NCPA), Mumbai, is India's first and only professional orchestra according to its own website.
 It was founded in 2006 by NCPA Chairman Khushroo N. Suntook and violinist Marat Bisengaliev, who serves as the Orchestra's Music Director.
 Zane Dalal was appointed Associate Music Director of the SOI in September 2014, following serving seven years as Resident Conductor.
 Evgeny Bushkov serves as the Resident Conductor, taking up the role in January 2017.

 The SOI has worked with renowned conductors including Charles Dutoit, Martyn Brabbins, Carlo Rizzi, Augustin Dumay, Yuri Simonov, Lior Shambadal, Rafael Payare, Adrian Leaper, Johannes Wildner, Evgeny Bushkov, Duncan Ward, Karl Jenkins, Mischa Damev, Alexander Anisimov, and Christoph Poppen, and more.
 Soloists appearing with the SOI have included Maria João Pires, Augustin Dumay, Simon O'Neill, Cédric Tiberghien, Alina Ibragimova, Barry Douglas, Angel Blue, Zakir Hussain, Edgar Meyer, Béla Fleck, Tamás Vásáry, and Lena Neudauer, amongst others.

 In the decade since its inception, the Orchestra has performed around India and internationally.
 Tours have seen the SOI perform in the Hall of Columns, Moscow, and the Royal Opera House, Muscat.
 In the October 2015, the SOI opened the 2015-16 Abu Dhabi Classics season, performing at the Emirates Palace Auditorium, Abu Dhabi, and in January 2016, presented three concerts in Switzerland—at the Tonhalle, Zurich; Victoria Hall, Geneva; and the Tonhalle, St. Gallen—on invitation from the Migros Kulturprozent Classics series.
 Apart from the mainstays of the symphonic repertoire, the NCPA and SOI have also presented large-scale productions, including fully staged operas—with productions of Tosca, Madama Butterfly, and Cavalleria rusticana/Pagliacci.
 In 2017, the SOI premiered a new production of La Bohème, conducted by Carlo Rizzi.

 The Orchestra's core group of musicians is resident at the NCPA all year round and forms the SOI Chamber Orchestra, which performs a regular series of concerts through the year.